blowdart/AspNetAuthorizationWorkshop/README.md

-# ASP.NET v5 Authorization Lab
+# ASP.NET Core Authorization Lab

-This is walk through for an ASP.NET Authorization Lab.
+This is walk through for an ASP.NET Core Authorization Lab, now updated for ASP.NET Core RC2.

+(There's a bug in RC2 which means you can't have projects with spaces in their name - hence this being a start again, rather than just a PR with porting DIFFs.)

 [Authorization Documentation](https://docs.asp.net/en/latest/security/authorization/index.html).